Vocational Rehabilitation (Chapter 31)

-To ensure an accurate certification and help avoid potential delays, Chapter 31 Vocational Rehabilitation recipients will need to have the VA-FORM 28-1905 on file each semester to be certified.
+To ensure an accurate certification and help avoid potential delays, Chapter 31 Vocational Rehabilitation recipients will need to have the VA-FORM 28-1905 on file with the Registrar’s Office each semester to be certified.

 To ensure enrollment and tuition information is up to date, certifications are typically sent 1-3 weeks prior to start of the semester.
 Once a certification has been submitted to the VA, an automated email will be sent to the student’s Georgetown email account with the update.

 Students receiving Vocational Rehabilitation benefits, must have their Vocational Rehabilitation Counselor submit a 28-1905 form to the School Certifying Official.
 Most counselors provide a form each semester once a student has provided the counselor an unofficial transcript for the previous semester’s enrollment.
 To confirm if the Certification Team has an up-to-date form, please contact the School Certifying Official.

 Once a student submits the online BRF, the request will be evaluated by the Main Campus Certification Team.

 The Office of Third Party Billing review the student’s request and will calculate the net tuition and fees.
 If a student is receiving tuition-specific scholarships, grants, employer aid, or Tuition Assistance, the Certifying Official is required to deduct tuition specific aid from the tuition and fees reported to the VA.
 Note: Federal loans are not required to be reported to the VA.